djhunt-ibm/agentic-ai-client-bootcamp/usecases/order-to-cash/practitioner_docs/hands-on-lab.md

    - Behavior: The **Behavior** section of the agent configuration is where you provide instructions to the agent to define how it responds to user requests and situations.
 You can configure rules that dictate when and how the agent should take action.
 These rules help the agent behave in a predictable and consistent manner, delivering a seamless user experience.

+   - Channels: The **Channels** section is where you can connect your agent to the channels your team uses to communicate (under preview).
+You can enable your agent to communicate via teams, WhatsApp with Twilio, Facebook messenger, Genesys Bot Connector.

 Lastly, after you've completed your agent configuration and tested its performance, you can **Deploy** the agent to make it available through the selected channel.
 At this time, the main channel supported is the *Chat* home page you access when you first launched watsonx Orchestrate.
 The product will be adding support for additional channels where you can deploy your agent(s).

 ![wxo create agent config](./images/img21.png)